-For all other requests, including requests by researchers, publishers and students – please contact the museum from the end of March 2016 for further updated information on when your request can be facilitated.
+For all other requests, including requests by researchers, publishers and students – please contact the museum from 1 March 2017 for information on when your request can be facilitated.

 Guidelines and application form for collection access requests

 Application form for image access

-Loans to education, cultural or arts organisations will continue where possible, depending on levels of requests and the progress of the relocation project.
-Organisations are encouraged to contact the museum well in advance (12 months or more) to discuss feasibility of loans.
+Organisations are encouraged to contact the museum well in advance (preferably 12 months or more) to discuss potential loans.